Fabrics and materials

 Additionally, a majority of the cotton we use is Fairtrade certified — read more about our certificates here.

 We can’t think of any reasons NOT to choose recycled polyester over conventional.
 By working with the recycled alternative, we can sidestep the oil extraction required to make conventional, virgin polyester.
-Producing recycled polyester, in our case from post-consumer waste that otherwise risk of ending up in landfill, needs 59% less energy, emits 32% less C02, and saves a significant amount of water compared to conventional polyester production.
+Producing recycled polyester, in our case from post-consumer waste that otherwise risk ending up in landfills, can save up to 59% energy use, 32% CO2 emissions, and requires significantly less water compared to conventional polyester production.

 Our recycled polyester derives from discarded plastic bottles.
 The post-consumer waste is then spun into yarn, resulting in a durable, functional fabric we especially like to use in outerwear and other items you don't have to wash regularly — limiting the shed of microplastics in our waters.